 Creating testable messages and seeing how they fare in different demographics and locations through polling and online advertising is commonplace nowadays.
 Being able to gauge the reaction of the crowd is fundamental when conducting qualitative research.
 If you can’t tell when what you're saying is being welcomed positively, then you have no business running for office in the first place.

 After you are happy with the testing you have carried out in relation to your messaging, you must correctly use this research to deliver different versions of messaging to different demographics and locations.

-Elections are all about turnout which, in turn, is all about voter contact and engagement.
+Elections are all about turnout which, in turn, is all about voter contact, engagement and 'Get Out The Vote' (GOTV) strategy.
 This means different things for different demographics.
 Among older voters, more traditional campaign tactics are key.
 Among minority voters, churches and unions are important messaging channels.
-If you spend money on a billboard advertisement, it would be strongly recommended that your message would reach your target audience.
+If your political funding allows you to spend budget on a billboard advertisement, it would be strongly recommended that your message would reach your target audience.
 For example, you could be advocating for road improvements at a, particularly bad junction.
 People stuck in traffic might start to take notice of what you're campaigning for as a result.

 For campaign messaging to work effectively, it must be implemented early on, much like your campaign strategy.
 It must be employed as part of your long-term strategy and have some flexibility to adapt and improve.

 Listening to our current users, we are aware that there can be an internal struggle of team management when it comes to organizing quickly.
 To get people out on doors, the back and forth over Whatsapp, Messenger, and other messaging apps, can be endless.
 We aim to streamline this process for you with Ecanvasser.
 Now organizers can commit via the Walk app (their canvassing app!) and get notified in the run-up to the event so that they don’t forget.
 By building it into the door knocking process life has gotten a lot easier for campaign managers.